gitveevo/rssnotify/README.md

 	</rss>
 ```
 1) The link tag in item is optional
-2) The guid needs to be unique.
+2) The guid MUST to be unique across all your feeds.
+If not, it will notify you repeatedly.
 ```php
 <?php
 	//Best to use a md5 of a unique property of your rss-item.
 For example the link.